Eligibility Requirements for Oregon Licensure

-Applicants who complete the application process but have not yet taken and passed the PANCE may be eligible for a Limited License, Postgraduate.
-This license allows practice as a PA for a period of up to one year during which time the PA is required to take and pass the PANCE.
-Failure to pass the PANCE will result in the automatic termination of the Limited License, Postgraduate.
+Applicants who complete the application process but have not yet taken and passed the PANCE may be eligible for a Limited License, Pending Examination.
+This license allows practice as a PA for a period of up to six months during which time the PA is required to take and pass the PANCE.
+Failure to pass the PANCE will result in the automatic termination of the Limited License, Pending Examination.

 General Application Information